Young adult: Settling down

 After the relative upheaval of the early 30s, the middle to late 30s is often characterized by settling down: 'the establishment phase', involving 'what we would call major life investments—work, family, friends, community activities, and values.'
 After making major investments in life, individuals make deeper commitments and thus pursue them with increased determination.
 What has been termed 'the Culminating Life Structure for Early Adulthood (33–40) is the vehicle for completing this era and realizing our youthful aspirations.'
 People in their thirties may increase the financial and emotional investments they make in their lives, and may have been employed long enough to gain promotions and raises.
-They often become more focused on advancing their careers and gaining stability in their personal lives—'with marriage and child-rearing,' starting a family, coming to the fore as priorities for many, though it’s not universal.
+They often become more focused on advancing their careers and gaining stability in their personal lives—'with marriage and child-rearing,' starting a family, coming to the fore as priorities for many, though it's not universal.

 Gail Sheehy, however, signposts the same twenties/thirties division differently, arguing that 'the twenties have stretched out into a long Provisional Adulthood', and that in fact 'the transition to the Turbulent Thirties marks the initiation to First Adulthood.'

 Midlife transition

 Young adulthood then draws to its close with 'the Midlife Transition, from roughly age 46 to 50'—producing 'a brand-new passage in the forties, when First Adulthood ends and Second Adulthood begins.'
 In the midlife transition, early adulthood often ends, and individuals make changes in their lives, such as in their career.
 The end of early adulthood can be defined as when a person stops seeking adult status or wanting to feel like an adult.
 When people reach the midlife transition, they shift from talking about how old they are to bolster their reputation and emphasize how young they are.
 In the midlife transition, individuals focus more on the present than the future and the past.
 In this transitional period from early to middle adulthood, individuals tend to focus less on themselves and more on their relationships.
-In addition, individuals experience physical changes which may then subsequently necessitate a change in regards to their perceived body image.
+In addition, individuals experience physical changes which may then subsequently necessitate a change in regard to their perceived body image.

 Levinson thought of the midlife as a time of crisis.
 However, recent research shows that midlife crisis is not a general experience.
 Instead, individuals report their midlife to be an open and free period of life.
 In the midlife transition, the issue is not whether the individual has achieved or failed in accomplishing the goals they formed in the previous era.
 Rather the issue at hand is what the individual should be doing with the experience of disparity between their goals and outcomes.